strictlycloud/articles/my-first-article/index.md

 ---
-title: "This is an exemplary article for the blog."
+title: "This is a test blog and got updated in github for further testing."
 description: "This description will be used for the article listing and search results on Google."
 date: "2021-05-28"
 banner: